 The Oldest Members of the House of Representatives

-At 87 years old, Rep. Grace F. Napolitano (D-Calif.) is the oldest member of the House of Representatives.
-Napolitano has served in Congress since 1999, spanning 24 years and three California districts where she’s represented.
+At 88 years old, Rep. Hal Rogers (R-Ky.) is the oldest member of the House of Representatives.
+Rogers has served in Congress since 1981, making him one of Kentucky's longest-serving members of Congress.

 The Oldest Members of the Senate

-At 90 years old, Sen. Charles Grassley (R-Iowa) is currently the oldest senator and oldest member of Congress by age.
+At 92 years old, Sen. Charles Grassley (R-Iowa) is currently the oldest senator and the oldest member of Congress by age.
 First elected in 1980, Senator Grassley is the longest-serving Republican in Senate history, overtaking the record of Sen. Orrin Hatch (R-Utah) in 2023.
-Grassley is also the 6th longest-running Senator of all time.
+Grassley is also the 6th-longest-running Senator of all time.

 Previously, Sen. Dianne Feinstein (D-Calif.) was the oldest senator before her death in September 2023.